yuchengtu2002/Village_TD/README.md

 - **Diverse Enemies:** Face a variety of enemies, including slimes, skeletons, goblins, and more, each with unique abilities and challenges.
 - **Tower Defense Mechanics:** Strategically place towers to defend your village.
 Upgrade and manage resources effectively to improve your defenses.
-- **RPG Component** Control the dragon to assit your tower defense.
+- **RPG Component:** Control the dragon to assit your tower defense.
 Use normal attack and special skill to defeat the monsters.
 - **Resource Management:** Collect coins from defeated enemies to upgrade towers and purchase new defenses.
 - **Dynamic Waves:** Experience progressively challenging enemy waves, requiring adaptable strategies and quick thinking.
 - **Game Pausing:** Pause and resume gameplay at any time with a simple key press, allowing for thoughtful planning and breaks.